Education in the park

 - First Grade – Plant Detectives!
 Students will review the basic parts of a plant.
 Then they will be sent on a mission to collect evidence to help us decide if a certain mystery organism belongs in the Plant Kingdom!
 Students will observe the different structures of plants and how they can vary from plant to plant and habitat to habitat.
 (SC Science Standards 1.L.5A.1, 1.L.5B.2, 1.L.5B.3)

-- Kindergarten or Second grade – Habitat Hunt – Habitat, habitat, have to have a habitat!
+- Second grade – Habitat Hunt – Habitat, habitat, have to have a habitat!
 Students explore meadow, forest and lake habitats for evidence of air, food, water and shelter for plants and animals that call this park home.
 They also learn about a focus animal for each habitat – fox and rabbit in the meadow, frogs at the lake, owls and forest floor critters in the forest.
 (SC Science Standards K.L.2A, 2.L.5B)

 - Elementary ages – Bees Make Our Cheese! – What??
 How??
 Students explore the two-acre pollinator plot in Henderson Meadow – filled with wildflowers, butterflies and bees!
 They learn about our native bee and monarch butterfly programs and the plight of pollinators worldwide – and how that affects our food.
 This program is shorter – 1 1/2-2.0 hours and only offered seasonally.